arunbhati/firefox-link-saver/README.md

 # firefox-link-saver
-firefox add-on to save links and search links
+firefox add-on to save and search links